Deepest Voting: a new way of electing: Deepest voting

 If $i_D$ is unique, then the winner of the election is the candidate $c_{i_D}$.
 If $i_D$ is not unique, there is no unique winner of the election. \end{definition}

+As denoted by \cite{Zuo2013} the uniqueness of the deepest point may be acquired theoretically under symmetry assumptions on the distribution set $\mathcal F$ for many depths.
+Yet, in the sample case, the ideal symmetry situation seldom occurs, so uniqueness may often not be acquired.
+Some depths functions such as weighted $L^p$ depths with a strictly convex weight function or projection depths always admit a unique deepest point, that is $\mathcal X^*_D=\{x^*_D\}$, but, for example, it is not necessarily the case for halfspace depth or Oja's depth \citep{Zuo2013}.
+Table~\ref{tab:depths} recalls if the uniqueness of the deepest point is satisfied or not for several depth functions.

 It is worth noticing that even if $\mathcal X^*_D$ does not contain a unique element, the deepest voting $i_D$ may contain only one element.
 If $i_D$ contains several elements a tie-breaking rule should therefore be proposed.
-Such a rule can refer to the deepest space, {\it e.g.} by reducing $\mathcal X^*_D$ to its unique center of gravity, or refer directly to the candidates, {\it e.g.} by electing the oldest candidate.
-Note that such tie-breaking rules are necessary in any voting process.
+Such a rule can refer to the deepest space, {\it e.g.}, by reducing $\mathcal X^*_D$ to its unique center of gravity or refer directly to the candidates, {\it e.g.}, by electing the oldest candidate.
+Note that such tie-breaking rules are necessary for any voting process.
+See for instance \cite{Fabre} and references therein.

 Figure \ref{fig:nuage} displays some deepest voting results obtained on the grades given in the example of Section \ref{sec:example} for some depth functions.
-The transposed grades matrix $\Phi$ is represented as a scatterplot and deepest points are given on the figure.
-Note that deepest point is not unique for Tukey's depth, it was obtained by taking the center of gravity of the deepest set with respect to the Euclidean distance.
+The transposed grading matrix $\Phi$ is represented as a scatter plot and deepest points are given in the figure.
+Note that the deepest point is not unique for halfspace depth; it was obtained by taking the center of gravity of the deepest set with respect to the Euclidean distance.

-It can be seen in Figure~\ref{fig:nuage} that deepest points do not have the same coordinates and that they depend of the depth.
+As seen in Figure~\ref{fig:nuage}, the deepest points do not have the same coordinates and they depend on the depth.
 Table~\ref{tab:coord} gives the coordinates of the deepest points.
-Note that the deepest points of $wL^1$ and Liu's depths give the second candidate winner while the other deepest points choose the first candidate.
+Note that the deepest points of $L^1$, projection and halfspace depths designate the second candidate as the winner while the other deepest voting processes choose the first candidate.